NoahDR17/The_Apostle/README.md

   - There is no horizontal scroll.
   - There is no overlap.

+- Outcome: <br>
-- Outcome: \* Website behaved as expected, except for slight overlap of the navbar over the About us header.
+Website behaved as expected, except for slight overlap of the navbar over the About us header.
   ![Overlap](docs/readme_media/overlap.jpg)

+- Fix: <br>
-- Fix \* Change padding top from 25px to 50px, for h2 element in About section.
+Change padding top from 25px to 50px, for h2 element in About section.
   ![Overlap Fix](docs/readme_media/overlap-fix.jpg)

-- Test Again
+- Test Again:
   - As expected, no more deviancies from the Expected outcome after fixing the "About" h2 overlap.

 Website was also tested using Iphone SE, Ipad mini, air and pro, macbook air, and Galaxy fold.